philsturgeon/phil.tech/source/2018-03-30-openapi-and-json-schema-divergence.html.markdown

 comments: true
 ---

-This article is going to explain OpenAPI and JSON Schema, which I've been calling the subset/superset/sideset problem.
-It'll finish up explaining how we're going to solve it, and I'll write part 2 when it is solved.
+This article is going to explain the divergence between OpenAPI and JSON Schema, which I've been calling the subset/superset/sideset problem.
+It'll finish up explaining how we're going to solve it, and ~I'll write part 2 when it is solved~ [part two explains the solution][solution].

 <hr>